thilokru/Documentation/docs/configuration/introduction.md

 This creates a property with name "greetingMessage" and default value "Hello World!".
 Note that the field has to be static if specified in the class annotated with `@Config`.
-This will be explained in a section down bellow (see Subcategories).
+This will be explained in a section down bellow (see Advanced Configuration Classes).
 The current value of your property will be written to the corresponding variable after syncronization.

 There are various annotations to customize your properties.